Szczebrzeszyn Landscape Park: Vegetation and wildlife

-The Park vegetation is diverse.
+The park's vegetation is diverse.
 The most precious are forests scattered all over the area, abundant in Carpathian beech trees covering the slopes of the hills and deep ravines.
 The Cetnar Forest located nearby Kawęczynek village is one of the most valuable.
-There are 10 nature monuments, and especially worthy of attention is a small-leaved-limetree having a circumference of 920 cm growing in Szperòwka.
-The Park is rich in species of plant and animals under protection.
+There are 10 nature monuments, and especially worthy of attention is a small-leaved-lime tree having a circumference of 920 cm growing in Szperòwka.
+The Park is rich in species of plants and animals under protection.

 Points of interest

 The Park's varied landscape can be admired from many vantage points, the best of which is the Szperòwka-Dzielce section of the newly constructed national road.
-Also, local architectural monuments deserve recommendation.
-The most interesting are: Benedictine Baroque Church, a monastery and a park in Radecznica, church buildings and ruins of old church in Mokrelipie, parish and post-Franciscan churches, the Orthodox church and the synagogue in Szczebrzeszyn.
+Also, local architectural monuments deserve a recommendation.
+The most interesting are the Benedictine Baroque Church, a monastery, and a park in Radecznica, church buildings and ruins of an old church in Mokrelipie, parish, and post-Franciscan churches, the Orthodox church and the synagogue in Szczebrzeszyn.